Lauren Simonds - Executive Director

 Tom Lane - Deputy Director

-Tom Lane has nearly 20 years of nonprofit management and fundraising experience, having advanced the work of international, national and local health and social justice organizations, including Lombardi Cancer Center, OutRight Action International, and the Alliance for People with Disabilities.
+Tom Lane has 20 years of nonprofit management and fundraising experience, having advanced the work of international, national and local health and social justice organizations, including Lombardi Cancer Center, OutRight Action International, and the Alliance for People with Disabilities.
 Tom holds a BA in Political Science from Boston College and a MS in Nonprofit Management from The New School.

 Brad Forbes - Director of Advocacy & Public Policy

 Brad brings over 10 years of experience working with health care policy at the state, local, and federal levels.
 Brad acted the lead on health care and human service issues for a United States Representative, helping people understand how government health care systems can benefit them.
 That role grew Brad's passion for effective mental health policy through his providing a helping hand to constituents in need of Social Security, health care, and homelessness services.
 Seeing first hand how government policies affect people gave him a deeper perspective on which types of services work and where systems need to be improved.
 Working at the local level, he developed and implemented strategies to pass legislation to protect vulnerable populations, the environment, and in support of the arts.

 Michelle first began working with NAMI WA as a graduate student intern in 2016.
 Since then she has earned her Master of Social Work and Master of Public Health degrees with a focus on mental health prevention from Washington University in St. Louis.
 Since moving to the Pacific Northwest she has worked with both high school and middle school students to encourage their leadership skills and promote awareness of the dangers of substance use.
 Her background is in program development and evaluation.

 Deanna Roy - Eastern WA Education Program Assistant